-- 114. Meta has also employed thousands of engineers to help make its products maximally addicting.
+- 119. Meta has also employed thousands of engineers to help make its products maximally addicting.
 One example is Instagram's "pull to refresh" feature, which is based on how slot machines operate.
-It creates an endless feed, designed to manipulate brain chemistry, and prevent natural end points that would otherwise encourage users to move on to other activities. - 115.
-Meta knows that is product is addictive, and it knows that millions of teen users want to stop using Instagram but cannot. - 116.
+It creates an endless feed, designed to manipulate brain chemistry, and prevent natural end points that would otherwise encourage users to move on to other activities. - 120.
+Meta knows that is product is addictive, and it knows that millions of teen users want to stop using Instagram but cannot. - 121.
 Meta does not warn users of the addictive design of its product.
 On the contrary, Meta actively conceals the dangerous and addictive nature of its product, lulling users and parents into a false sense of security.
-This includes consistently playing down its products' negative effects on teens in public statements and advertising, making false or materially misleading statements concerning product safety, and refusing to make its research public or available to academics or lawmakers who have asked for it. - 117.
+This includes consistently playing down its products' negative effects on teens in public statements and advertising, making false or materially misleading statements concerning product safety, and refusing to make its research public or available to academics or lawmakers who have asked for it. - 122.
 For example, in or around July 2018, Meta told BBC News that "at no stage does wanting something to be addictive factor into" its product design process.
 Similarly, Meta told U.S. Senators in November of 2020 that "We certainly do not want our products to be addictive."
-Yet, Meta product managers and designers attended and even presented at an annual conference held in Silicon Valley called the Habit Summit, which started in 2014 and ran until recently, and the primary purpose of the Summit was to learn how to make products more habit forming. - 118.
+Yet, Meta product managers and designers attended and even presented at an annual conference held in Silicon Valley called the Habit Summit, which started in 2014 and ran until recently, and the primary purpose of the Summit was to learn how to make products more habit forming. - 123.
 Meta's Terms of Use also state that Meta is "Fostering a positive, inclusive, and safe environment," and represent that Meta uses its "teams and systems ... to combat abuse and violations of our Terms and policies, as well as harmful and deceptive behavior.
 We use all the information we have-including our information-to try to keep our platform secure."
-Yet, that is not the truth.
-Meta does have the technology to protect its users, but only employs that technology when and to the extent it can do so without decreasing user engagement and its own profits. - 119.
-Meta also engineers its product to keep users, and particularly young users, engaged longer and coming back for more.
-This is referred to as "engineered addiction," and examples include features like bottomless scrolling, tagging, notifications, and live stories.
+Yet, as seen in FBP 09/15 ("Exposure to integrity harms is a worse experience than 'Over-enforcement'" (March 31, 2020), at p.
+2), and elsewhere, this is not the truth.
+Meta does have the technology needed to protect its users, but only employs that technology when and to the extent it can do so without decreasing user engagement and its own profits (or unless a "press fire" forces them to act).

-120. Meta spends billions of dollars marketing its products to minors and has deliberately traded in user harm for the sake of its already astronomical revenue stream.
+- 124. Meta also engineers its product to keep users, and particularly young users, engaged longer and coming back for more.
+This is referred to as "engineered addiction," and examples include features like bottomless scrolling, tagging, notifications, and live stories. - 125.
+Meta spends billions of dollars marketing its products to minors, and has deliberately traded in user harm for the sake of its already astronomical revenue stream.